DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - Recognize and Reduce Data Bias
   - Recognize and Reduce Spatial Bias
 - Open the Detect Lies quiz, to be taken during any **3-hour** period by Sun 9pm on [Moodle](https://moodle.trincoll.edu).
+  - Prep for the quiz by compiling [USA 2024 Electoral Votes in this Google Sheet](https://docs.google.com/spreadsheets/d/1ppgOetT2RAPiNH94H9Hqhxk35Z9eqL9glvCy5P8gWGw/edit?gid=0#gid=0), and you can work with other classmates to compile data *before* you start the quiz

 ### Wed Nov 6
 - Overview of Learning Goal #11: Tell and Show Your Data Story.
 Start reading HODV Chapter 15 <https://handsondataviz.org/story.html>